irmen/Pyro4/docs/source/Introduction.rst

 Here's a quick overview of Pyro's features:

 - written in 100% Python so extremely portable.
-- support for all Python datatypes that are pickleable.
+- support for all Python data types that are pickleable.
 - runs on normal Python 2.x, Python **3.x**, IronPython, Jython, Pypy.
 - works between systems on different architectures and operating systems (64-bit, 32-bit, Intel, PowerPC...)
 - designed to be very easy to use and get out of your way as much as possible.
 - name server that keeps track of your object's actual locations so you can move them around transparently.
 - support for automatic reconnection to servers in case of interruptions.
-- automatic proxying of Pyro objects which means you can return references to remote objects just as if it were normal objects.
+- automatic proxy-ing of Pyro objects which means you can return references to remote objects just as if it were normal objects.
 - one-way invocations for enhanced performance.
 - batched invocations for greatly enhanced performance of many calls on the same object.
 - you can define timeouts on network communications to prevent a call blocking forever if there's something wrong.